nihlaeth/voicetrainer/README.md

 * add reset button for songs
 * reset midi after stopping or killing playback
 * make release and publish
-* repeat once on click on exercise sheet
 * report errors from play module in ui
+* don't call terminate on jpmidi proc

 ## Problems
 * it's possible to play 2 midi streams at the same time with the right timing